 Local coffee shops are a valuable part of every american community.
-They offer a meeting place to connect with people outside of where you work or live.
+As soon as they offer a meeting place to connect with people outside of where you work or live.

-Coffee Houses continue to provide a safe-space for students, musicians, authors, and artists.
+Obviously, coffee Houses continue to provide a safe space for students, musicians, authors, and artists.

-It is estimated that the average american drinks 3 cups of coffee per day.
+As a matter of fact, it is estimated that the average American drinks 3 cups of coffee per day.

 New Yorkers are said to drink 7 times the amount of any other U.S. city, which explains the surplus coffee chains on every corner of the city.